bjornarveie/HPX_project/README.md

 - latency hiding, "load balancing" -> partitioning -> futures -> solves this?
 - "over-subscription": number of cores/ number of tasks
 - "grain-size", "problem-sized", "how much work per item"

+## Work log

+#### 29.03.19

+- Started finding information about and understanding the most important concepts.